harry251/blackholes/README.md

 - **Engaging Animations**: Dive into the expansive void of a black hole with our darkness expanding animation.

 - **Interactive Chatbot**: Have queries?
-Our AI-powered chatbot, acting as a Black Hole Expert, is here to help.
+Our "Black Hole Expert" chatbot is here to help.

 ---